 Wrapping up

-A business analyst should be familiar with the methodologies above to employ the best business analysis strategies.
+A business analyst should be familiar with the methodologies above to employ the best business analysis techniques and strategies.
 There is no one "correct" method for conducting business analyses.
 Instead, apply the aforesaid strategies in the ways that best serve your goals.
 Additionally, don't be hesitant to combine various methods to solve a single issue.
 You can identify the solutions that will provide the biggest advantages by looking at your company through various lenses.

 Enroll in the KnowledgeHut Business Analyst classes for proper business analyst training that gives you the skills you need to comprehend client requirements, identify key players, uncover the best solutions, and play a crucial part in creating and implementing those solutions.